The Facts and FAQs

 In New York State, a facility with more than two beds is considered an institution rather than a residence.
 In terms of quality of care, having fewer beds suggests the potential for a higher quality of care for residents and their loved ones.

 In the past decade, CFD has engaged many others in joining the project.
-As a vehicle for education, the organization has presented vital information about dying and death through speaking engagements, tabling at public events, and hosting Death Cafes throughout Ulster County.
+As a vehicle for education, the organization has presented vital information about dying and death through speaking engagements, tabling at public events, and hosting Death Cafes throughout Ulster County and online.

 Register on our volunteer page or give us a call at 845 802-0970 to get involved.
 All are welcome.

 Yes.
 Started in 1984 in Rochester, this model of care continues to flourish in that region and has since spread to other areas in northern New York.
-People prefer a Home located close to their own home and social network.
-There are currently more than thirty such Homes in New York State.
+People prefer a home located close to their own home and social network.
+There are currently more forty such homes in New York State.
 Circle Home will be the first to open in the Mid-Hudson Valley region.

-The NYS Homes are part of a larger grassroots movement called “Omega Homes,” located nationwide and comprised of independent nonprofit Homes dedicated to improving the end-of-life experience for individuals and families.
+The NYS homes are part of a larger grassroots movement called “Omega Homes,” located nationwide and comprised of independent nonprofit homes for the dying, dedicated to improving the end-of-life experience for individuals and families.